Differentiating Your Cybersecurity Brand

 Loss aversion is just what it sounds like - people want to avoid losses.
-In fact, we like to avoid loss so much, that we are inclined to choose not to lose something, over gaining something.
+Consumers like to avoid losing so much, that we are inclined to choose not to lose something, over gaining something.
 In other words, we are often happier not losing $5 than we are in finding $5.

 Loss aversion plays an important role in consumer purchasing behavior.
 One study found that when consumers were asked to create a basic pizza by removing ingredients from a fully-loaded pizza, or by adding ingredients to a plain pizza, those who had to remove ingredients ended with far more toppings on the pizza.

 People don’t want to lose what they already feel like they own.
 Based on this theory, shouldn’t we tell people about all the data they stand to lose by not implementing cybersecurity?